Spæth House

 The Spæth House is a Rococo-style mansion in Helsingør, Denmark.
-It was built by the first sugar manugacfurer in Helsingør and served both as residence and warehouse.
+It was built by the first sugar manufacturer in Helsingør and served both as residence and warehouse.
 The building is listed and now houses a public music school for local youth.

 History

+18th century

 The building takes its name after Johan Adam Spæth.
 Born in Zerbst, he had come to Helsingør at the age of 28 years.
 He initially worked as inn-keeper and wine trader.
 He soon began to trade with the many ships that called in Copenhagen to pay Sound Dues.
 In 1744, he was one of the seven founders of Helsingør merchant's guild and was its alderman from 1754 to 1762.
 Many of the ships carried sugar cane from the Danish West Indies.
 Sugar manufacturing was a lucrative business and in 1761, Spæth obtained a royal license to open Helsingør's sugar refinery at a site next to the coast road just south of Helsingør's Svingel Gate.
 A second sugar refinery was opened a little further down the coast road by C. C. Plum a little later.